By Jay Paul - MCI Institute Mentor

 Sometimes a Microsoft Office program closes before you can save changes to a file you are working on.
 There are variety of reasons this can occur.

 Although, you can't always prevent problems such as these from happening, you can take steps to protect your work when an Office program closes abnormally.
 In MS Word, there is the AutoRecover feature that not only automatically saves your word file, but you can also find where it is stored.
-To set the AutoRecover in Word (or autosave) function, follow the steps below:
+To set the AutoRecover in Word document (or autosave) function, follow the steps below:

 Click File tab in the top left corner in Word.